Kappaware/jdctopic/README.md

 ***
 ## Kerberos support

-If kerberos is activated, prior to using jdctopcic, you must perform a `kinit` command, with a principal granting access to all the topics before issuing kdescribe command.
+If kerberos is activated, prior to using jdctopcic, you must perform a `kinit` command, with a principal granting access to all the topics before issuing jdctopic command.
 For example:

     # kinit -kt /etc/security/keytabs/kafka.service.keytab kafka/my.broker.host@MY.REALM.COM